VictorSyntez/governance/docs/gf_controlled/member_technical_policies.md

 	4. Assuming an Active Validator Pool of 25, this would imply that no more than 8 nodes should be hosted on any one IaaS.

 ### Hosting Provider Policy
-The relationship between a Steward and a Hosting Provider is outside the scope of the BBU-GF.
-Hosting provider decisions have financial impacts on Stewards and as a result the Consortium SHOULD NOT insert itself into that decision making process.
+The relationship between a Steward and a Hosting Provider is outside the scope of the CCNU-GF.
+Hosting provider decisions have financial impacts on Stewards and as a result the Canadian Credential Network SHOULD NOT insert itself into that decision making process.

-While no restrictions are suggested, a Steward SHOULD expect hosting providers to offer multi-cloud hosting options for  Indy-Node SaaS services so that IaaS policies can be observed across the BBU.
+While no restrictions are suggested, a Steward SHOULD expect hosting providers to offer multi-cloud hosting options for  Indy-Node SaaS services so that IaaS policies can be observed across the CCNU.